CrossR/rockbox_db_py/README.md

      output from `print_db.py` on your original DB should help you figure out what this should be.
    - The folder where to write the new database to.
-This should be a folder that does not already exist, as it will be created.
+This should be a folder that does not already exist, as it will be created, and we will delete the contexts of that folder before writing the new database to it.

    You should see a progress bar as your music files are read, and then a brief print out of the first music file we parse.
 After that, the script will write out the new database with a second progress bar (though this is usually very quick).
-After that point, you can run `print_db.py` on the new database to verify that it looks correct, before actually trying it on your device.
+After that point, you can run `print_db.py` on the new database to verify that it looks correct.
+If it does look correct, and things like the paths to the files match what your old database had, you can copy the new database to your Rockbox device, to try it on your device.
 I find a reboot of the device after copying is best, just to ensure everything is reloaded correctly.

+   Don't worry about there not being small differences in the printed output between the old and new database.
+Little things, such as the order of songs will almost certainly be different, so the first 30 entries will not be identical.
+The important thing is that the paths to the files are correct, and that the metadata for each file is correct.
+If you find any issues with the metadata, please report it as an issue on GitHub, and I will try to fix it.